Tips and Tricks

 Do you need to look up a purchase, but don’t know the PO number?

 Go to Bannerweb and click on the finance section.
-Click view document and click document number (leave the box blank) This brings you to a search page where you can search for ever purchase made in the past month, year, of forever.
+Click view document and click document number (leave the box blank) This brings you to a search page where you can search for every purchase made in the past month, year, of forever.
 Submitted by Joanne Hathaway.

 | To send a message to someone without other recipients of the message knowing, use the Bcc line in the message.
 Bcc stands for blind carbon copy.
 If you add someone's name to the Bcc line, a copy of the message is sent to that person, but his or her name is not visible to other recipients.